JeppeSS/Game-Development-Journey/Chapter-3/doc.md

 C:\Users\YourUsername\Documents\Game-Dev-Sanctuary\Tutorial-1> odin build main.odin -file
 ```

 Let's decipher this incantation.
 The word `odin` is a reference to the Odin compiler, your trusted magical translator that we installed in the previous chapter. `build` is the command that beckons the Odin compiler to perform its translation.
-This is where `main.odin` your chosen spellbook, comes into play - it's the file you wish to translate.
+This is where `main.odin`, your chosen spellbook, comes into play - it's the file you wish to translate.
 Since it's a single file, we conclude with the `-file` flag.

+> **Tip**: Think of this like transforming your written spell into a magic scroll that your computer can understand.

 Now, let's once again unveil your treasures: